sproutfund/website_evergreen/program/hive.md

   - /hive
   - /hivepgh
 title: "Hive"
-subtitle: "Promoting production-centered, peer-supported, interest-driven learning in classrooms and out-of-school."
+subtitle: "Promoting production-centered, peer-supported, interest-driven learning in classrooms and out-of-school time."
 description: "Hive created “connected learning” experiences where youth can participate in accessible, “anytime, anywhere” learning activities by pursuing their interests and engaging with their peers in formal classrooms and in a range of informal settings, from museums and libraries to afterschool programs and community centers.
 Pittsburgh was the third official Hive and part of a global network of cities supported by the MacArthur Foundation and Mozilla."
 logo: "/logos/hive.png"
 superprogram: "Learning"